guettli/website/content/en/docs/tasks/tools/install-minikube.md

 • [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-Minikube also supports a `--driver=none` option that runs the Kubernetes components on the host and not in a VM.
+Minikube also supports a `--driver=docker` option that runs the Kubernetes components on the host and not in a VM.
-Using this driver requires [Docker](https://www.docker.com/products/docker-desktop) and a Linux environment but not a hypervisor.

-If you're using the `none` driver in Debian or a derivative, use the `.deb` packages for Docker rather than the snap package, which does not work with Minikube.
+If you're using the `docker` driver in Debian or a derivative, use the `.deb` packages for Docker rather than the snap package, which does not work with Minikube.
 You can download `.deb` packages from [Docker](https://www.docker.com/products/docker-desktop).

-{{< caution >}}
-The `none` VM driver can result in security and data loss issues.
-Before using `--driver=none`, consult [this documentation](https://minikube.sigs.k8s.io/docs/reference/drivers/none/) for more information.
-{{< /caution >}}

 Minikube also supports a `vm-driver=podman` similar to the Docker driver.
 Podman run as superuser privilege (root user) is the best way to ensure that your containers have full access to any feature available on your system.